kumkee/pio_template/README.md

 # pio_template
-A template for platformio project.
+A template for platformio projects.